 Longevity diet

 The longevity diet is not just about lifespan; it anticipates vigorous years enjoyed into the nineties and sometimes yet more.
-The word here is "functional capacity" meaning maintaining one's capabilities right to the very end; to die healthy.
+The words here are "functional capacity" meaning maintaining one's capabilities right to the very end; to die healthy.

 Nobody looks forward to living to a hundred if the last decade is bedridden or without our marbles.